 Next, Mr. Barron served as policy advisor to then-Senator Joseph R. Biden, Jr. and the U.S. Senate Judiciary Committee.
 He was counsel to the Subcommittee on Crime and Drugs and was responsible for a wide portfolio of domestic and international law enforcement issues.
 Finally, Mr. Barron capped his government service as an appointee to President Obama’s Transition Team where he worked with U.S. Attorney General Eric Holder and advised the President’s administration on justice and civil rights issues.

 In his spare time, Mr. Barron serves the public through various national and local bar organizations and nonprofit boards.
-Currently, he is President-Elect of the J. Franklyn Bourne Bar Association, the premier organization for African-American attorneys in Prince George’s and Montgomery counties.
-He also serves as a board member of the Maryland Legal Aid Bureau, Inc. and the Maryland Public Defender’s Office, focusing on improving legal services for the poor, pro bono, and mentorship.
+Currently, he is a board member and Immediate Past President of the J. Franklyn Bourne Bar Association, the premier organization for African-American attorneys in Prince George’s and Montgomery counties.
+He has also served as a board member of the Maryland Legal Aid Bureau, Inc. and the Maryland Public Defender’s Office, focusing on improving legal services for the poor, pro bono, and mentorship.

 Mr. Barron’s community service activities within his neighborhood and Prince George’s County are extensive.
-He has served as a member of the board of his homeowners’ association and currently serves on the board of the Lake Arbor Foundation, Inc. and is an advisor to the Coalition of Adoption Programs of Prince George’s County.
-He is also a member and officer of the Prince George’s County Democratic Central Committee.
+He has served as a member of the board of his homeowners’ association and on the board of the Lake Arbor Foundation, Inc. and he has been an advisor to the Coalition of Adoption Programs of Prince George’s County.
+He is also a past member and officer of the Prince George’s County Democratic Central Committee.

 Mr. Barron is a graduate of the University of Maryland at College Park, The George Washington University Law School and received a Master of Laws from the Georgetown University Law School.
 He lives in Mitchellville, Maryland with his wife, Taria Barron, who is also an attorney.
 They worship at Reid Temple, AME in Glenn Dale, Maryland.